VSim: Engine execution

 VSim can be run from its VSimComposer GUI interface or invoked from the command line.
 The parallel version of VSim runs on systems that support the Message Passing Interface (MPI).
 Input to VSim is made via XML-like files used to create simulation objects.
 A Python-based macro-preprocessor, txpp.py, can be used to generate input files allowing users to set up their simulations with math functions, variable substitutions, macros, and loops.

 Data analysis

 Generated data can be analyzed using any of the built-in analyzers, or users can write their own analyzers in any language.
 Built-in analyzers output data in VizSchema form for immediate visualization in the VSimComposer visualization pane.
 For analyzers written in Python, VSim provides the VsH5 package, which facilitates writing output in VizSchema.

 Visualization

 Vorpal output files can be visualized within VSimComposer.
-Plots include those for particle data, field data, and simulation geometry, with lineouts for inspecting critical variations.
+Plots include those for particle data, field data, and simulation geometry, with line-outs for inspecting critical variations.
 The visualization within VSimComposer is accomplished by embedding the powerful VisIt tool, which users can download for more specific visualizations.
 Use of the VsH5 package along with popular Python tools like matplotlib allows creation of high-quality publication ready plots.

-Accomplishments in discovery and design

-As of this writing, VSim and its Vorpal computational engine have been cited more than 700 times, with an average of 50 citations per year, making it the most highly cited computational plasma application with its capabilities.
-VSim has been instrumental in scientific discovery and engineering design, leading to success for its many users.